 - The government has set a target to reduce biological methane by 10% by 2030.
 Ruminants are 89% of this methane (the rest is from landfills).
 There’s still detail to be worked out, but right now, we’re assuming that the pastoral sector has to achieve a 10% reduction in total methane output by 2030, so making a start on this in ways that add to profit will help us meet these targets.

-- The Government is still developing its Essential Freshwater Policy.
-Farmers will likely be required to have a farm environment plan with good farm practice actions to address local water quality risks.
+- The Government’s Freshwater regulations were announced in late 2020.
+Farmers are required to have a farm environment plan with good farm practice actions to address local water quality risks.
 The dairy sector is already committed to all farms having farm environmental plans by 2025.

-Will this mean less milk will be produced by the sector?
+Will this mean less milk produced by the sector?

 - Very likely unless there is a technical innovation (such as feed additives or a methane vaccine) widely available before 2030.

-Aren’t we already the most efficient producer of milk in the world?
+Why should we change when we are already one of the most sustainable milk producers in the world?

-- The govt has set a target of 10% reduction in methane by 2030.
-This is an absolute, not intensity-based target so we still need to reduce our total methane output.
+- The government has set a target of 10% reduction in methane by 2030.
+This is an absolute, not intensity-based target so we still need to reduce our total methane output

-- There are no sure bets on this, but if we don’t make these changes, we will increase the likelihood of getting less for our milk over time.
+- There is no set value, but if we don’t make these changes, we will increase the likelihood of getting less for our milk over time.

 - The need to reduce GHG is a global requirement.
 Most countries are working out how to do this.
 Our opportunity is to hold the line or reduce our cost of production and our footprint, maintaining our competitive position relative to other countries.

-- Water is mainly a New Zealand issue.
-We need to do our bit to contribute to the overall quality of waterways in our country and maintain our social license.
+- We need to do our bit to contribute to the overall quality of waterways in our country and maintain our social license.